teams-squared/ts2-enrollment-wizard-powershell/README.txt

 - Don't delete anything - all files are required
 - Your computer may restart during the process
 - The process will resume automatically after any reboot
+- Make sure you have a working internet connection before running the installer

 TROUBLESHOOTING:
 - "File not found" error: Make sure all files are extracted to the same folder